lorimccurry/React-Redux-Todoz/README.md

 # React-Redux-Todoz
-React, Redux, Webpack, Jest, Enzyme.
+React, Redux, ImmutableJS, Webpack, Jest, Enzyme.

 ----
 If you don't already have yarn: